Tour Tuesday

 Is parking included for Tour Tuesday offerings?
 Tours take place at a variety of locations at CSU where the closest parking lots may require a parking permit, pay by meter, or complimentary.
 Please review your tour registration confirmation to learn about parking options.

 Are tours accessible?
 Yes, all tours are accessible but please reach out in advance to let us know what your mobility may require.
-This allows us to make sure the tour guide is aware and any tour routes to be adjusted for accessibility.
+This allows us to make sure the tour guide is aware, provide you with any additional information, and modify any tour routes to be adjusted for accessibility.